Mdraqibkhan/Underwater-Image-Enhancement-Restoration/README.md

 Synthetic Datasets: EUVP, UIEB
 Real-World Datasets: UIEB, UCCS
 Source Code
-The full source code for the UIEPTA method can be accessed here.
+The complete source code for the UIEPTA method is available [here](https://github.com/Mdraqibkhan/UIEPTA).

 This research was presented at the 2023 International Joint Conference on Neural Networks (IJCNN).